Accelerating the assembly of defect-free atomic arrays with maximum parallelisms: Hardware structure design and characterization

 In our characterization, we use the Camera Link output provided by our EMCCD Andor iXon 888 to directly access the charge accumulation data.
 The readout latency after exposure is $835(5)~\rm \mu s$.
 The data transfer time is $37.1(1)~\rm \mu s$ per row of pixels compared to $\sim 20~\rm ms$ for the full image readout.
 We choose XCKU040 from Xilinx as our FPGA platform.
 The PS is based on the MicroBlaze softcore.
 We select a high speed 16-bit, 4-channel DAC (DAC39J84 from Texas Instruments) and a two-dimensional AOD (DTSXY-400-850 from AA Opto-Electronic).
 Two of the DAC channels with data input rate of $1.2288\times 10^9 ~\rm samples/s$ are used to drive horizontal and vertical AODs.
 The frequency resolution is $73.24~\rm Hz$, and the minimal time step of frequency change is $6.51~\rm ns$.
 The measured latency between modules and the time cost of each module are summarized in Table~\ref{tab:latency}.

 We experimentally demonstrate the overall performance of our system with Tetris algorithm by FPGA-in-the-loop simulations, where all steps except for atom capture and imaging are carried out on the real FPGA hardware.
-The initial loading configuration is randomly generated with a loading efficiency of $50\%$.
+With both $\tau_{\rm cam}$ and $\tau_{\rm decoder}$ experimentally measured on our EMCCD, which are very stable and highly repeatable, we do not interface with the EMCCD in these simulations, but feed the FPGA with randomly generated initial loading configurations with a loading efficiency of $50\%$~\cite{schlosser2001sub}.
+Note that the FPGA still waits for $\tau_{\rm cam}$ at the beginning and for $\tau_{\rm decoder}$ before processing each row of atoms, to pretend there were real pixel data coming in, so that the total time cost reflects the actual performance of the system.
 We assume each atom occupies a region of $3\times 3$ pixels in the image.
-The time cost of atom moving between adjacent sites is set to $30~\rm \mu s$, and the time cost of atom transferring between static and mobile tweezers to $35~\rm \mu s$~\cite{tian2022parallel,21-256-Lukin}.
+The time cost of atom moving between adjacent sites is set to $30~\rm \mu s$, and the time cost of atom transferring between static and mobile tweezers to $35~\rm \mu s$~\cite{tian2022parallel,21-256-Lukin,bluvstein_quantum_2022}.
+Though the total time cost is dependent on this choice, the scaling is insensitive to the atom moving speed.